I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdffdo/nf-wdffdo-wdffdoinitallocandqueryproperty.md

 ## -remarks
-The driver must call <b>WdfFdoInitAllocAndQueryProperty</b> before calling <a href="wdf.wdfdevicecreate">WdfDeviceCreate</a>.
-For more information about calling <b>WdfDeviceCreate</b>, see <a href="wdf.creating_a_framework_device_object">Creating a Framework Device Object</a>.
+The driver must call <b>WdfFdoInitAllocAndQueryProperty</b> before calling <a href="..\wdfdevice\nf-wdfdevice-wdfdevicecreate.md">WdfDeviceCreate</a>.
+For more information about calling <b>WdfDeviceCreate</b>, see <a href="https://msdn.microsoft.com/25023c19-a153-4bd4-9fb6-3a1bf85860aa">Creating a Framework Device Object</a>.

-After calling <a href="wdf.wdfdevicecreate">WdfDeviceCreate</a>, a driver can obtain device property information by calling <a href="wdf.wdfdeviceallocandqueryproperty">WdfDeviceAllocAndQueryProperty</a>.
+After calling <a href="..\wdfdevice\nf-wdfdevice-wdfdevicecreate.md">WdfDeviceCreate</a>, a driver can obtain device property information by calling <a href="..\wdfdevice\nf-wdfdevice-wdfdeviceallocandqueryproperty.md">WdfDeviceAllocAndQueryProperty</a>.

-For more information about the <b>WdfFdoInitAllocAndQueryProperty</b> method, see <a href="wdf.creating_device_objects_in_a_function_driver">Creating Device Objects in a Function Driver</a>.
+For more information about the <b>WdfFdoInitAllocAndQueryProperty</b> method, see <a href="https://msdn.microsoft.com/3b988f6d-c50e-412d-85cb-031746535ff4">Creating Device Objects in a Function Driver</a>.

-Alternatively, you can use <a href="wdf.wdffdoinitallocandquerypropertyex">WdfFdoInitAllocAndQueryPropertyEx</a> to access device properties that are exposed through the Unified Property Model.
+Alternatively, you can use <a href="..\wdffdo\nf-wdffdo-wdffdoinitallocandquerypropertyex.md">WdfFdoInitAllocAndQueryPropertyEx</a> to access device properties that are exposed through the Unified Property Model.

 The following code example calls <b>WdfFdoInitAllocAndQueryProperty</b> to obtain a handle to a framework memory object that contains the name of a device's setup class.
-Then, the example calls <a href="wdf.wdfmemorygetbuffer">WdfMemoryGetBuffer</a> to obtain a pointer to the buffer that contains the setup class name's Unicode string.
+Then, the example calls <a href="..\wdfmemory\nf-wdfmemory-wdfmemorygetbuffer.md">WdfMemoryGetBuffer</a> to obtain a pointer to the buffer that contains the setup class name's Unicode string.

 ## -requirements